MicrosoftDocs/m365copilot-docs/docs/publish.md

 ### Distribute a Copilot agent to your organization

+If you use Copilot Studio to create an agent for Microsoft 365 Copilot, you can use [Copilot Studio to publish your agent](/microsoft-copilot-studio/microsoft-copilot-extend-copilot-extensions#publishing-a-copilot-extension) for sharing and/or submit it for [publish to your organization's catalog](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps#publish-extensions-for-copilot) by an admin.

-Follow these [instructions to upload your custom app package](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365#upload-custom-teams-apps-that-work-on-outlook-and-the-microsoft-365-app) to the **Integrated Apps** section of Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)).
+If you use Teams Toolkit to build an agent for Microsoft 365 Copilot,  [build your app package](/microsoftteams/platform/toolkit/publish#build-app-package) with Teams Toolkit and [upload it as a custom app package](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365#upload-custom-teams-apps-that-work-on-outlook-and-the-microsoft-365-app) to the **Integrated Apps** section of Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)).
 From there, admins can manage access, configure default settings, and review and consent to requested data and permissions.

 ### Distribute your Copilot agent through Microsoft Partner Center